-The Peabody Award-winning Studio 360 with Kurt Andersen, from PRI and WNYC, is public radio's smart and surprising guide to what's happening in pop culture and the arts.
-Each week, Kurt Andersen introduces you to the people who are creating and shaping our culture.
-Life is busy – so let Studio 360 steer you to the must-see movie this weekend, the next book for your nightstand, or the song that will change your life.More from Studio 360 with Kurt Andersen »
+The Peabody Award-winning Studio 360 with Kurt Andersen, from PRI, is a smart and surprising guide to what's happening in pop culture and the arts.
+Each week, Kurt introduces the people who are creating and shaping our culture.
+Life is busy – so let Studio 360 steer you to the must-see movie this weekend, the next book for your nightstand, or the song that will change your life.
+Produced in association with Slate.More from Studio 360 With Kurt Andersen »

 Amid all the recent allegations of sexual harassment, June Thomas takes a look at how the issue is depicted on TV.
 "Watching television is something that millions of Americans do every night," she says, "so storylines about sexual harassment can set a tone for our shared ideas on the subject."
 How do the writers of Mad Men, Great News, and The Office tackle the issue and mine it for laughs?
 Have these depictions evolved since the days of The Mary Tyler Moore Show?

 We're always talking about creativity, but what do we mean?
 Can we find creativity, can we measure it, can we encourage it?
 Kurt talks with Gary Marcus, a psychology professor about what science tells us about creativity.
 A researcher puts jazz musicians into an fMRI machine and has them improvise; an intrepid reporter gets her creativity tested and scored; and a little girl introduces us to her imaginary friends (all of them).
 (Originally aired: November 23, 2012)